Can Weed Make You Infertile? The Real Answer

 Can Weed Make You Infertile?

-A number of studies and analyses suggest that cannabis consumption could reduce the chances of having a child.
-Conflicting studies suggest that marijuana has no notable effect on the chances of becoming pregnant.
+Several studies and analyses suggest that cannabis consumption could reduce the chances of having a child.
+Conflicting studies suggest that cannabis has no notable effect on the chances of becoming pregnant.

-At this time, the only general consensus on the subject seems to be that additional research is required.
-And with the lack of clarity, some consumers are choosing to reduce or eliminate cannabis use out of an abundance of caution.
+The only general consensus on the subject seems to be that additional research is required.
+And with the lack of clarity, some recreational consumers are choosing to reduce or eliminate cannabis use out of an abundance of caution.
 Consumers who use cannabis medicinally, however, should consult with their doctor before changing their dosage or stopping their treatment regimen.

 How Can Weed Affect Male Fertility?